This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Hike The Perimeter of The Island

-This image shows a couple hiking on a trail with the Blue Lagoon in the background.
+This image shows two people hiking on a trail with the Blue Lagoon in the background.

 Hiking is one of the best things to do in Comino Malta